marioortizmanero/nullderef.com/content/blog/phone-intro/index.md

 Secondly, they aren't first-party citizens; the tools are there, but they don't quite integrate seamlessly.
 The most powerful feature on Android is "modes", which allows you to switch settings for different situations.
 For example: when your GPS shows you're in the library, it can disable Instagram and set the screen to grayscale.
 Being so powerful, it's also complicated to configure (and to keep your setup up to date).
 If the company prioritized reducing screen time over ad revenue, we’d likely see more ideas to improve its adoption.

 There are heaps of alternatives on the app marketplaces, although their source code may not be available, and most have in-app payments or ads.
-Here are some cool features I've seen while trying out Android apps[^apps]:
+Here are some cool features I've seen while trying out Android apps[^apps][^apps2]:

 - fancy tutorials,
 - syncing across devices (including your laptop or tablet),